buzzbirds/scripts/README.md

 The Elk server is configured to monitor IP addresses, 10.0.0.5 and 10.0.0.6.

 - We have installed the following Beats on these machines:
-Filebeat adn metricbeat are installed on DVWA servers, Web1 and Web2.
+Filebeat and metricbeat are installed on DVWA servers, Web1 and Web2.

 - These Beats allow us to collect the following information from each machine:
 Filebeat monitors log files or locations, collects log events, and forwards them to an indexing utility.